 Where to eat seafood in Vigo, Galicia:

 Vigo in Galicia is the largest European fresh fish port and the biggest fishing port in the World.
 Naturally, the best seafood in Spain you can find in Vigo.
 The city of Vigo is popularly called the seafood capital of Spain.
 The Vigo estuary is home of the finest fresh oysters, mussels, barnacles, crabs, shrimps, octopus, cuttlefish, sea bass and more.

-Street stalls along Rúa da Pescadería street (also called Rúa das Ostras – Oyster Street by locals)
+- And check out street stalls along Rúa da Pescadería street (also called Rúa das Ostras – Oyster Street by locals).